travelgateX/documentation-site/content/getting-started/_index.md

 isDirectory=false
 +++

-Welcome to TravelgateX!
-Get familiar with the TravelgateX products and explore their features:
+**Welcome to TravelgateX!** Have a look around and get familiar with the TravelgateX products and their features:

 {{%custom-children%}}